 with SamBoat.
 Choose from a wide selection of sailboats, motor boats, RIBs, catamarans, yachts and canal boats.
 We offer a huge range of boats to hire from 50€/day.
 With the best offers, SamBoat helps you to find the ideal yacht charter for the perfect vacation.

 Palma is one of the prime cruising destinations not just in Spain, but in all of Europe.
-One of the main cities to charter a boat in Majorca, along with Formentera, Menorca, and of course the popular boat rentals in Ibiza, make up the main attraction for sailing enthusiasts visiting the Balearic Islands.
+One of the main cities to charter a boat in Majorca, along with Formentera, Menorca, make up the main attraction for sailing enthusiasts visiting the Balearic Islands.
 It looks like this city in Mallorca was created by nature for the sole purpose of sailing.
 It has multiple anchorages, secluded coves, and many natural harbors – all features that sailing enthusiasts look for in their dream boating destination.
+You might also want to hire a sailboat in Majorca or even maybe to charter a catamaran in Majorca.

 In Palma, you will find no shortage of activities.
 Experience the Spanish way of life in the hilltop villages, visit the wonderful orchards of oranges, enjoy the hidden beaches, and time travel by feasting the eyes on the stunning Gothic architecture.
 This holiday city is a lot more fun for tourists who love boating.
 That being said, Palma is many times more beautiful when seen from the warm waters of the Mediterranean Sea.
 If your main destination is Palma and you're looking to hire a boat, you'll definitely find what you're looking for.
 The waters bordering the city are full of boats of all shapes and sizes.
 It has some of the best and highly professional services that you can find when renting a boat in the Balearic Islands.